-The Political Persuasion Workshop is a 3 part series from 2:00-5:00 PM EDT that provides an in-depth look at how you can design and improve your organization's or campaign's communications.
+The Communications Workshop provides an in-depth look at how you can design and improve your organization's or campaign's communications.

 You will learn how to develop a coherent and compelling message, enabling you to increase your visibility, supporters, and funds.
 Additional on-demand content, which complements this material, is available to program enrollees.

-Ideal attendees for a Political Persuasion Workshop are organization spokespeople, campaign or party communications directors, press secretaries, candidates and elected officials, public policy organization staff, and conservatives who want to present their ideas persuasively.
+Ideal attendees for a Communications Workshop are organization spokespeople, campaign or party communications directors, press secretaries, candidates and elected officials, public policy organization staff, and conservatives who want to present their ideas persuasively.

-The Political Persuasion Workshop empowers you with proven methods to be a stronger communicator.
+The Communications Workshop empowers you with proven methods to be a stronger communicator.

 Attendees will learn how to: